-Five main risk factors, which are well-documented in the therapy literature, are responsible for the majority of falls:
+Five main risk factors are responsible for the majority of slips and falls:

 Watson cites a few additional risk factors, including impaired vision, low muscle strength or flexibility, urinary incontinence or urinary urgency, pain, depression, impaired cognition, dizziness, frequent shortness of breath, tingling or numbness in your feet, and alcohol and drug use.

 In order to prevent falls from occurring, Watson encourages individuals to be proactive—both on their own and in the doctor’s office.
 For example, ask your primary care provider if your medications might increase the likelihood of a fall or request a multi-factorial fall evaluation from a physical therapist.

 Without having to go to your doctor, there are also a number of things individuals can do on their own.
 These include regular vision and hearing exams, wearing proper shoes all year round (stay away from flip-flops), staying active, and assessing potential dangers within the home.

 “I always advise people to reduce any home trip hazards like throw rugs.
 Keep your passageways clear of anything you could possibly catch a toe or a walker on,” suggests Watson.
 “Also, use good lighting.
 Keep smoke detectors up to date.
 The CDC actually has a great brochure with tips on home safety.”